Experience is important when juggling all of the complex issues that face Amherst.

 * Representing Amherst in our relationship with our sister city, Kanegasaki, Japan.

 In addition to the Select Board, I currently serve as Select Board liaison to the Community Preservation Act Committee; LSSE Commission; Refuse and Recycling Management Committee; Disability Access Advisory Committee; and the Kanegasaki Sister City Committee.
-During my term on the Select Board I have also served on the Agricultural Commission and the Public Transportation, Bicycling, and Pedestrian Committee.
+During my term on the Select Board I have also served as liason to the Agricultural Commission and the Public Transportation, Bicycling, and Pedestrian Committee.

 Finance Committee (Chair)

 Prior to my Select Board service, I served as Chair of our town's Finance Committee.
-The Finance Committee (link) is responsible for proposing an annual budget to Town Meeting and advising the Town about the financial impact of proposals being considered.
-The Committee works with the Town Manager, Superintendent of schools, and Library Director to review their proposed budgets and the services to be provided.
-The Finance Committee provides an excellent way to learn all the details of how our town works - we review each and every department and their budget.
-The Committee also must consider the town's long-term financial health and develop a strategy to provide all of our town services in future years.
-We are able to get a first hand view of the complex issues facing our town such as the fact that so much of our property base is owned by the colleges and therefore provides the town no revenue.
+In our former government structure, he Finance Committee was responsible for proposing an annual budget to Town Meeting and advising the Town about the financial impact of proposals being considered.
+The Committee worked with the Town Manager, Superintendent of schools, and Library Director to review their proposed budgets and the services to be provided.
+The Finance Committee provided an excellent way to learn all the details of how our town works - we reviewed each and every department and their budget.
+The Committee also considered the town's long-term financial health and developed a strategy to provide all of our town services in future years.
+We were able to get a first hand view of the complex issues facing our town such as the fact that so much of our property base is owned by the colleges and therefore provides the town no revenue.
 I served on the FC for 9 years, the last 3 years as Chair.

 Budget Coordinating Group (Co-Chair)

-I also served as the co-chair of the Budget Coordinating Group (BCG).
+I also served as a member and the co-chair of the Budget Coordinating Group (BCG).
 This group consists of the Town Manager, Superintendent of Schools, Library Director, town and school finance directors, members of the Select Board, School Committee, Finance Committee, and Library Trustees.
 Our job is to coordinate all of the budgetary priorities and budget development process.
 Collaboration is critical to making our town work well, and the BCG is a great example of stakeholders with different agendas and priorities getting together to hammer out an overarching plan for Amherst.
 The Charter provides that the BCG will continue after a Council is elected.